OpenClassrooms-Student-Center/alumnis/content/students/louis-davidferal.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Devenir développeur Full-Stack.
-short_description: Après plus de 15 ans à travailler dans l'informatique en tant qu'Admin systèmes, j'ai décidé de m'orienter vers le développement...
+short_description: Après plus de 15 ans à travailler dans l'informatique en tant qu'Administrateur systèmes, j'ai décidé de m'orienter vers le développement...

 # don't touch that